 The movie is about a young boy named Charlie Bucket who dreams of winning a golden ticket that will grant him access to Willy Wonka's mysterious chocolate factory.
 When Charlie finds a ticket, he and four other children are given a tour of the factory, which is full of fantastical inventions and magical chocolate and sweet treats.
 As the tour progresses, the children are each eliminated due to their own vices and poor behaviour, leaving only Charlie to inherit the factory.

 Author Roald Dahl apparently never really liked the original film, starring Gene Wilder.
-But what’s there not to like about sailing on a chocolate river through an edible candy garden where even the grass tastes delicious?
-Chocolate cow any one?
+But what's there not to like about sailing on a chocolate river through an edible candy garden where even the grass tastes delicious?

-The film’s budget was $150 million, making it one of the most expensive films ever made at the time.
+Director Tim Burton's later version was more favourably received by critics, although by then Dahl had departed to his own chocolate heaven.
+The film's budget was $150 million, making it one of the most expensive films ever made at the time.

-Chocolat (2005)
+3. Chocolat (2005)

 Chocolat (2005) was critically acclaimed by both back seat pic n mixers as well as the most fastidious chocolate truffle critic.
 In the film, chocolate serves as a metaphor for guilt, lust and temptation all rolled into one.